You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 Overall Realization

 The metric that really matters is the combination of both.
 If your billing realization is 85% and your collection realization is 91%, your overall realization is approximately 77%.
-That means nearly a quarter of the value your team produces never becomes cash in your account.
+Nearly a quarter of the value your team produces never becomes cash in your account.

 Overall realization = Billing realization × Collection realization